Malliavin differentiability of McKean-Vlasov SDEs with locally Lipschitz coefficients: Introduction

 \section{Introduction}

-The main object of our study are McKean-Vlasov Stochastic Differential Equations (MV-SDE) or mean-field equations or distribution-dependent SDEs, and differ from standard SDEs by means of the presence of the law of the solution process in the coefficients.
+The main object of our study are McKean-Vlasov Stochastic Differential Equations (MV-SDE), also known as mean-field equations or distribution-dependent SDEs.
+They differ from standard SDEs by means of the presence of the law of the solution process in the coefficients.
 Namely

-for some measurable coefficients, where $\mu_{t}=\textrm{Law}(Z_t)$ denotes the law of process $Z$ at time $t$ (and $W$ is a Brownian motion).
-Similar to standard SDEs, MV-SDEs are shown to be well-posed under a variety of frameworks, for instance, under locally Lipschitz and super-linear growth conditions alongside random coefficients, see \cite{adamssalkeld2022LDPReflected} or \cite{DosReis2018-LDPforMVSDEs}.
+for some measurable coefficients, where $\mu_{t}=\textrm{Law}(Z_t)$ denotes the law of process $Z$ at time $t$ (with $W$ a Brownian motion; $\xi$ a random initial condition).
+Similar to standard SDEs, MV-SDEs are shown to be well-posed under a variety of frameworks, for instance, under locally Lipschitz and super-linear growth conditions alongside random coefficients, see e.g. \cite{adamssalkeld2022LDPReflected} or \cite{DosReis2018-LDPforMVSDEs}.
+In this setting there are also many studies on their numerical approximation e.g. \cites{MR4367675,MR4413221,imanumdrad022}, ergodicity \cite{chen2023wellposedness} and large deviations \cites{DosReis2018-LDPforMVSDEs,adamssalkeld2022LDPReflected}.

-Many mean-field models exhibit drift dynamics that include superlinear growth and non globally Lipschitz growth, for example, mean-field models for neuronal activity (e.g.~stochastic mean-field FitzHugh-Nagumo models or the network of Hodgkin-Huxley neurons) \cite{BaladronFasoliFaugerasEtAl2012}, \cite{Bolley2011}, \cite{BossyEtAl2015} appearing in biology or the physics of modelling batteries \cites{dreyer2011phase,DreyerFrizGajewskiEtAl2016}.
+Many mean-field models exhibit drift dynamics that include superlinear growth and non-global Lipschitz growth, for example, mean-field models for neuronal activity (e.g.~stochastic mean-field FitzHugh-Nagumo models or the network of Hodgkin-Huxley neurons) \cite{BaladronFasoliFaugerasEtAl2012}, \cite{Bolley2011}, \cite{BossyEtAl2015} appearing in biology or the physics of modelling batteries \cite{dreyer2011phase},\cite{DreyerFrizGajewskiEtAl2016}.
 Quoting \cite{gomes2019mean}, systems of weakly-interacting particles and their limiting processes, so-called McKean-Vlasov or mean-field equations appear in a wide variety of applications, ranging from plasma physics and galactic dynamics to mathematical biology, the social sciences, active media, dynamical density functional theory (DDFT) and machine learning.
 They can also be used in models for co-operative behavior, opinion formation, risk management, as well as in algorithms for global optimization.

 \emph{Our 1st contribution: Malliavin differentiability of MV-SDEs under locally Lipschitz conditions.} We extend Malliavin variational results to McKean-Vlasov SDEs with locally Lipschitz drifts satisfying a so-called one-sided Lipschitz condition.
 The result is new to the best of our knowledge.
 Malliavin differentiability of MV-SDEs has been addressed in \cite{Crisan2018}*{Proposition 3.1} and \cite{RenWang2018}, and in both cases, their assumptions revolve around the differentiable Lipschitz case.
 Our proof methodology is inspired by that of \cite{Crisan2018} -- both there and here, the result is established by appealing to the celebrated \cite{nualart2006malliavin}*{Lemma 1.2.3}.